Metrics SDK

 By default:

-• Explicit bucket histogram aggregation with more than 1 bucket will use AlignedHistogramBucketExemplarReservoir.
+• Explicit bucket histogram aggregation with more than 1 bucket SHOULD use AlignedHistogramBucketExemplarReservoir.

 • Base2 Exponential Histogram Aggregation SHOULD use a SimpleFixedSizeExemplarReservoir with a reservoir equal to the smaller of the maximum number of buckets configured on the aggregation or twenty (e.g. min(20, max_buckets)).